nuxt/docs/en/guide/index.md

 ---
-title: What is Nuxt.js ?
+title: Introduction
 ---

+# Introduction

+> Quick intro why nuxt.js has been created

-# What is Nuxt.js ?
+## What is Nuxt.js ?

-> Explain the tool + the benefits wanted + vison of the project

 Writing web application with [Vue.js](https://vuejs.org) is great, but when it's about configuring Webpack and Babel to be able to write `*.vue` files component, it's a bit less enjoyable.